amygdalama/blog-source/content/tutorials/phonebook.md

 This works even though `args` is a list and not a tuple!

-#### *3.3.2 Error handling
+#### *3.3.2 Mapping commands to functions

+This section is a bit more advanced than the others.
+If you've found the previous sections difficult, you might want to skip this one and come back to it later.

+Having an `if`/`elif` statement for each command is kind of ugly.
+Instead, try creating a dictionary mapping the commands to their corresponding functions, like this:

+    :::python
+    command_funcs = {
+        'create' : create,  # create is a function defined elsewhere 'add' : add,
+        'update' : update,
+        'delete' : delete,
+        'lookup' : lookup,
+        'reverse-lookup' : reverse_lookup
+    }

+Having functions as values in a dictionary might be pretty foreign at first, but it can be really useful, as we're about to see!

+We can look up the appropriate function for the given command like this:

+    :::python
+    func = command_funcs[command]

+Here the variable `command` is the main command you grabbed from the command line arguments. `func` is the function associated with `command` in the `command_funcs` dictionary we created.

+To invoke `func`, we could try:

+    :::python
+    func()

+But we need to figure out how to pass the appropriate arguments to `func`. `func` could be any of `create`, `add`, `update`, `delete`, etc. These functions take varying number of arguments.
+So how can we pass the correct number of arguments to `func` without a messy `if` statement?

+This is where the super awesome `*args` comes in handy.
+Try reading up on `*args`.
+Then try figuring out how to use it to pass `func` the rest of the arguments that were given on the command line.
+Try to figure out how to handle when an incorrect number of arguments is passed.

+# 4. Raising Exceptions

 What happens when a user passes an incorrect number of arguments?
 Try giving your program too few arguments.
 Now try with too many arguments.

 Our users might find it useful for us to `print` descriptive error messages if the number of arguments is incorrect.
-How could we add this to our program?
+How could we add this to our progam?

+## 4.1 Invalid number of arguments

 We could do something like this: